Abhishek Shrivastava, PhD

 During my masters degree at the University of Glasgow, UK, I started working on microbial genomics and got interested in microbial biophysics.
 At ASU, I plan to study the spatial arrangements of human gut and oral microbiome.
 My long term goal is to look beyond the confines of traditional disciplines, to perceive the bigger picture, and to have an exciting career in interdisciplinary research.
 As an expression of my exploratory nature, I practice skydiving, judo, cricket and trekking.

-I am a Junior majoring in Microbiology with a minor in Spanish.
+I am a 4+1 master's student in Biology.
+For my undergraduate, I majored in Microbiology with a minor in Spanish.
 I am fascinated by the unseen world and love to look at the world at the microscopic level.
 I am currently a Peer Success Coach with AmeriCorps and a Community Assistant at Palo Verde West.
 When I am not studying, I like to hike with my dogs and family.

 I am interested in fundamental microbiology research.
 My PhD research focused on the nature of exo-polysaccharides present in Mycobacterium tuberculosis biofilms.
 I found that cellulose is present in M. tuberculosis biofilms and cellulose aids the attachment of M. tuberculosis to the substratum (Trivedi et al., Nature Communications, 2016).

 During my Postdoctoral research at the Shrivastava lab, I am interested in learning about the mechanisms of bacterial locomotion and protein secretion.
 My current project focuses on identifying the mechanism via which the bacterial type 9 secretion system couples with the gliding machinery.
 My long term career goal is to transition to an academic position.
 Outside the lab, I keep myself engaged by reading literature, playing table tennis, running, and cricket.